gcomneno/huffman-compressor/tests/README.md

-# tests/ – How to play with lasagna-compressor
+# tests/ – How to play with huffman-compressor

 Questa directory contiene:
 - file di test (`testdata/`)